MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/Universal-actions-for-adaptive-cards/Overview.md

 # Universal actions for Adaptive Cards

 Universal actions for Adaptive Cards evolved from developer feedback that even though layout and rendering for Adaptive Cards was universal, action handling was not.
-Even if a developer wanted to send the same card to different places, they would have to handle actions differently.
+Even if a developer wanted to send the same card to different places, they have to handle actions differently.

 With the Universal actions for Adaptive Cards, this problem is now addressed with bot becoming the common backend for handling actions.
 Also the problem is addressed with the introduction of the new action type, `Action.Execute`, which works across apps starting from Teams and Outlook.

 This document helps you to understand how you can use the universal actions for Adaptive Cards to enhance user experience of interacting with Adaptive Cards across platforms and applications.

+> [!NOTE]
-**Note:** Support for Universal Action Model is only available for cards sent by bot.
-Support for cards sent through compose box and link unfurling cards will be available soon.
+> Support for universal action for Adaptive Cards is only available for cards sent by bot.
+Support for cards sent through compose box and link unfurling cards are not yet available.

 ## Enhance user experience with universal actions for Adaptive Cards